rsamai/popshop_patternlibrary/pages/about.md

 * Sophisticated yet Simple

 ## Values
-We want to empower people to feel like their best self by fostering a diverse community that is supportive, honest and passionate about what they are doing.
+We want to empower people to feel like their best self by fostering a diverse community that is passionate about what they are doing.
 * **Best Self**
-We want to create an environment where everyone feels as if they are pushed to be their best self and we want our customers to feel like their best self
+We want to create a space where everyone feels as if they are pushed to be their best self.
 * **Passion**
-We foster an environment where everyone can feel like they are working on something they are passionate about; whether that’s the product, themselves, their work, their impact.
+We foster an environment where everyone can feel like they are working on something they are passionate about.
 * **Integrity**
-We cannot expect honesty and integrity from others without displaying it ourselves.Responsibility is distributed among a team.
+We cannot expect honesty and integrity from others without displaying it ourselves.
+Responsibility is distributed among a team.